About Pine Straw Calculator

 The tool is free, no sign-up required, and doesn't store any of your information.
 It runs entirely in your browser.

-This isn't a generic area calculator with a bale size dropdown bolted on.
-Every input and output is designed specifically for pine straw — including variety-specific longevity and regional bale volume standards.
+This isn't a generic area calculator with a bale dropdown bolted on.
+Every field accounts for what pine straw actually does on the ground: variety-specific longevity, regional bale sizes, and the 10% settling factor landscapers build into real quotes.

 Research-Backed Formula

-Our calculation formula is built on published guidance from the University of Georgia Cooperative Extension, Clemson Cooperative Extension, and the USDA Forest Service — the most authoritative sources on pine straw in the Southeast.
+The math comes from published guidance by the University of Georgia Cooperative Extension, Clemson Cooperative Extension, and the USDA Forest Service.
+These are three of the most cited sources on pine straw in the Southeast.

 Editorial Process